Flavor of Love season 3: "Reunion: After The Lovin'"

 On the reunion episode, Flav and 20 girls (5 girls did not show up) talk about what happened on the show and what is going on in the lives right now.
 The first to be brought out to speak on the show was Sommore, who felt the show was a bad alternative to meet a man.
-She said that Flav wasn't attractive enough to tell someone their breath stinks (referring to Shy being eliminated due to Flav telling her she had bad breath).
+She said that Flav was not attractive enough to tell someone their breath stinks (referring to Shy being eliminated due to Flav telling her she had bad breath).
 The first contestant from the show to be brought on the stage by Sommore was Ice.
 Ice explains that she was only on the show to get where she needed to be and she admitted to Flav that them as a couple would never happen.
 Flav replied back, "That's why I did not pick you."
 Next to be brought to the stage was Shy, who was upset at how she was portrayed on Flavor of Love.

 She felt like teenage girls saw her as a role model for the wrong reasons and she could not find work in the entertainment industry because she's known for having bad breath.
 She and Prancer then talk about the disease their mothers had/have and Flav respects their modesty.
 Next up were Hotlanta and Sinceer who talk about their constant drinking on the show and how they felt about being on the show.
 Sinceer gets into an argument with Seezinz which almost turns into violence.
 Afterwards, Black comes up and explains that her and Flav had a lot of kindling off-camera and that she is very shy and takes a long time to open up her feelings and she wished she had done so.
 Finally, Thing 2 comes on the show, and Flav breaks up with her when he proposes on stage to Liz, his youngest son Karma's mother.
 In an end credits scene, Shy performs a song.